Skip to main content

 “Do you study?
 In College?”
 Kalindi had asked, refusing the tea Saudamini offered her.

 “Oh, I finished college.
 I am now thinking of working.”
 Kalindi raised her eyebrows involuntarily at her tone.
 Working and not getting married first?
 Even well-educated women marry first.
 This was different.
-She decided to keep her observation to herself to not come across as judgmental.
+She decided to keep her observation to herself so as to not come across as judgmental.

 “Oh, you have been to college?”
 Bondita gushed while gorging on the Dimer Devil.
 “I want to go to college too.”